Toward Robust Semi-supervised Regression via Dual-stream Knowledge Distillation: Methodology

-Conventional SSR methods typically predict the score by directly mapping the input sample ${x}_i$ to the target value $y$.
+\textbf{Label Distribution Learning.} Conventional SSR methods typically predict the score by directly mapping the input sample $x_i$ to the target value $y$.
 However, this approach is highly sensitive to noise and irrelevant features, often resulting in poor generalization and a high risk of overfitting, especially when few labels are available.
-Therefore, inspired by \cite{gao2017deep,xu2019label}, we define several buckets $\mathcal{B} = \{{\mathbf{b}_i}\}_{i=1}^{L}$ based on the range of ground truth $y$, converting the regression task into a discrete distribution estimation problem.
-The obtaining of $\mathcal{B}$ and the size $L$ depend on the $y$, if we assume the bucket capacity is $c$, $\mathbf{b}_i = (i-1)\times c$, where each score is assigned to one corresponding bucket.
-Then, $y$ can be obtained by calculating the expectation as follows:
+Therefore, following \cite{gao2017deep,xu2019label}, we define $L$ classes $\mathcal{B}=\{\mathbf{b}_i\}_{i=1}^{L}$ based on the range of ground-truth $y$, converting the regression task into a discrete distribution estimation problem. $\mathcal{B}$ can be intuitively viewed as a set of evenly spaced score bins (anchors) that discretize the continuous label range into $L$ classes, each covering an interval of width $c$, with $\mathbf{b}_i=(i-1)\cdot c$.
+Uniform discretization is sufficient for our purposes: the regression magnitude is recovered through the expectation $\hat y=\sum_i p_i\mathbf b_i$ regardless of the partition, and the ordinal information among neighbouring bins is preserved by the distribution itself.
+We compare uniform binning against density-based and quantile-based alternatives in Section~\ref{sec:experiments}.